fedemantica/vertebrate_insect_GE/README.md

 * Compute pairwise and average **expression similarities** for each gene orthogroups, starting from the relative expression across tissues of all its representative orthologs.
 * Define groups containing **500 most and least conserved gene orthogroups** in terms of sequence or expression similarities between either vertebrates or insects.
 * Generate inputs for **GO enrichments** of common lowly or highly diversified genes (see Fig.4 from Figures/All_Figures.Rmd).
+* NB: These rules are also use to generate the corresponding files upon all the alternative setup scenarios (see Analyses/3_ALTERNATIVE_SEQ_EXPR_METRICS and Figure/Alternative_setups_Figures.Rmd).

 #### Paralogous sets selection
 This folder contains snakemake pipeline (i.e., **Snakefile**) used to run the majority of computational analyses, together with the relative configuration file (**config.yml**) and a file with the parameters needed for cluster job submission (**cluster.json**).
 All relevant scripts can be found in the bin subfolder.
 The Snakefile includes rules to: